latchset/luksmeta/luksmeta.8.md

 ## UUID GENERATION

-It is often presumed that saving metadata to a slot requires a specific UUID.
+It is often presumed that saving metadata to a slot requires a specific UUID or that there is an official registry of UUID types.
 This is incorrect.

-The UUID is not in any way special, it simply identifies the type of data you store in the slot.
-If you are defining a new type of metadata, simply generate a random UUID and use it to identify your metadata.
+UUID stands for Universally Unique IDentifier.
+UUIDs are a standardized, widely-used data type used for identification without a central registry.
+For the relevant standards, see ISO 9834-8:2005 and RFC 4122.

+UUIDs are large enough that collision is practically impossible.
+So if your application wants to store data in a `luksmeta` slot, just generate your own UUID and use it consistently to refer to your type of data.
+If you have multiple types of data, feel free to generate multiple UUIDs.

 The easiest way to generate a UUID is to use `uuidgen`(1).
+However, any compliant UUID generator will suffice.

 ## INITIALIZATION